doriantaylor/owl-content-inventory/README.md

 #### `exemplar`

-This property relates an `Audience` to a specific `foaf:Person` who is an exemplar of the audience.
+This property relates an `ci:Audience` to a specific `foaf:Person` who is an exemplar of the audience.

 Domain:
 <a